Dell Technologies World 2023 centered on Dell Apex and its next phase, offering users their choice of cloud operational experience everywhere.

 Part of Dell's strategic rollout includes platforms through partnerships with Microsoft, Red Hat and VMware:

-- Dell APEX Cloud Platform for Microsoft Azure, which provides an Azure experience on-premises, and ultimately, a consistent experience across multiple environments;
+- Dell Apex Cloud Platform for Microsoft Azure provides an Azure experience on premises and, ultimately, a consistent experience across multiple environments.

-- Dell APEX Cloud Platform for Red Hat OpenShift which extends Red Hat OpenShift deployments from cloud to on-premises with an integrated and consistent operational experience;
+- Dell Apex Cloud Platform for Red Hat OpenShift extends Red Hat OpenShift deployments from cloud to on premises with an integrated and consistent operational experience.

-- Dell APEX Cloud Platform for VMware; which delivers consistent multi-cloud operations to users across on-premises and edge environments through a common infrastructure and integrated automation, while maintaining the familiar experience of vSphere and vCenter.
+- Dell Apex Cloud Platform for VMware delivers consistent multi-cloud operations to users across on-premises and edge environments through a common infrastructure and integrated automation, while maintaining the familiar experience of vSphere and vCenter.

-Switching platforms would negate considerable existing investments in skills and training, while tying the organization to a particular platform.
-Over the next few quarters it will be interesting to see if Dell extends its APEX portfolio to feature other cloud experiences, such as those from AWS or Google Cloud Platform, or it stays with these options.
+Switching platforms would negate considerable existing investments in skills and training while tying the organization to a particular platform.
+Over the next few quarters, it will be interesting to see if Dell extends its Apex portfolio to feature other cloud experiences, such as those from AWS or Google Cloud Platform, or stays with its current options.

-The demonstration reminded me of a consumer cable box: Plug it in, turn it on, and the rest is done remotely.
-The edge application management is a relatively new space for Dell, so this is another area to watch.
+The demonstration reminded me of a consumer cable box: Plug it in, turn it on and the rest is done remotely.
+Edge application management is a relatively new space for Dell, so this is another area to watch.